newhavenrb/conferences/Ruby-Rogues-Live-Keynote.md

     * Anti-patterns
     * Don't program another language in Ruby
     * Learn Ruby like its a whole new language
+    * Get to know JavaScript (and keep in mind it can be crap)
+    * Be a part of your local community
+    * Don't be a douchebag

 ### @danbernier